 eBay rocks.
 GizmoGrind doesn’t use eBay, but if I were selling my personal phone, eBay would definitely be on my shortlist of platforms to use.

 From the old school cell phone and flip phone handsets to the latest and greatest iPhone and Androids, eBay is an efficient place to get the job done.

 We love it when our users are interested in selling their phone weather with us or elsewhere.
 So this is another post in a series of How to’s that will give you pro insights and get you going.

 As with everything else, there are downsides to eBay.
-But being in the phone business since Myspace allows us to share pro tips not found anywhere else on how to ring out every penny out of your old device by selling it on eBay.
+However, we’ve been in the phone business since Myspace.
+This gives key insights not found anywhere else on how to ring out every penny out of your old device by selling it on eBay.